malraharsh/Blood-No-Blood-Classifier/README.md

 # Blood-No-Blood-Classifier

-To detect the faces with blood and no-blood.
+To classify the faces between blood and no-blood.

 ## Sample Images